Chiral Ising Gross-Neveu criticality of a single Dirac cone: A quantum Monte Carlo study

 Useful insights for the $N=2$ chiral Ising GN universality class have been obtained from several approaches including the conformal bootstrap, the functional renormalization group (fRG), and analytical field theory methods such as large-$N$ and $\epsilon$ expansions.
 However, these methods so far yield inconsistent results.
 For example, while the conformal boostrap~\citep{Iliesiu2018} predicts $\nu^{-1}=0.86$, fRG~\citep{PhysRevD.91.125003} and the $\epsilon$ expansion~\citep{PhysRevB.98.125109} predict $\nu^{-1}=1.229$ and $\nu^{-1}=1.276$, respectively.
 (For other critical exponents, see Table~\ref{table1}.)
 These significant discrepancies demand a resolution from numerically exact quantum Monte Carlo (QMC) simulations which have been unavailable thus far.
 The lack of QMC studies of this problem originates in part from fermion-doubling theorems which state that a local lattice model cannot realize a single symmetry-protected Dirac cone~\cite{huang2020}.
 Indeed, all previous QMC studies of chiral Ising GN criticality have utilized local lattice models and thus could only access even numbers of Dirac cones, e.g., $N=4$~\cite{Wang2014,Li2015,PhysRevB.93.155157,huffman2020} and $N=8$~\cite{PhysRevB.97.081110,PhysRevLett.122.077601,zhang2019,PhysRevB.101.064308,zhang2020}.

-In this paper, we instead use a nonlocal lattice realization of a single Dirac fermion with $N=2$ spinor components, known as the SLAC fermion~\cite{drell1976}, subject to an on-site Hubbard repulsion.
-By employing a state-of-the-art auxiliary-field QMC algorithm, we identify and investigate its FM QCP for the first time.
-The model is not entirely sign-problem free, but the sign problem is benign at the QCP (Fig.~\ref{fig:sgn}).
-(By contrast, QMC simulations of chiral XY~\cite{Li2018} or Heisenberg~\cite{PhysRevLett.123.137602} quantum criticality with a single Dirac cone are sign-problem free.)
-Since the noise of QMC simulations is inversely proportional to the average sign, denoted $\langle {\rm sign}\rangle$, the central limit theorem requires an increase in the Monte Carlo samplings and measurements by a factor of $1/\langle {\rm sign}\rangle^2$ to achieve the same level of accuracy as in sign-problem-free models.
-For example, when $\langle \rm sign \rangle = 1/5$, we need nearly $25$ times more measurements.
-In this work, we have employed massively parallel QMC simulations on thousands of CPU cores to mitigate this problem.
-For each data point, we have taken up to several billion measurements to keep the statistical error below $0.2\%$ and obtain highly accurate results.
-We have also considered an imaginary time step of $\Delta\tau = 0.05$ to keep the Trotter error well below our statistical error.
+In this paper, we instead use a nonlocal lattice realization of a single Dirac fermion with $N=2$ spinor components, known as the SLAC fermion~\cite{drell1976,Li2018,PhysRevLett.123.137602}, subject to an on-site Hubbard repulsion.
+By employing a state-of-the-art auxiliary-field QMC algorithm, we identify and investigate its FM QCP for the first time~\cite{SM}.
+The model is not entirely sign-problem free, but the sign problem is benign at the QCP (Fig.~\ref{fig:sgn})~\cite{CM1}.
+In this work, we have have taken up to several billion measurements to keep the statistical error below $0.2\%$~\cite{CM2}.
 This approach allows us to circumvent the sign problem and accurately extract the critical exponents of the $N=2$ chiral Ising GN universality class (Table~\ref{table1}), our main result.

 {\it Model.}---We consider an $L\times L$ square lattice with unit lattice constant having a single linearly dispersing Dirac cone in its first Brillouin zone.
 The free Hamiltonian in momentum space is given by: